kjgpta/Paragraph-Summarizer/README.md

 # Paragraph-Summarizer
-A tool for you to summarise your text.
+-A tool for you to summarise your text.